Broadband speeds explained

-When we talk about broadband speeds, there are actually two different types:
+When we talk about broadband speeds, there are a few different types:

-Access line speed: This is the maximum speed between your local telephone exchange and your router, so it’s the connection you receive into your home.
+Access line speed is the speed between your local telephone exchange or street cabinet and your Sky hub.

 To better understand what these speeds mean, watch this video:

 To make sure you’re always given the best, most accurate information about broadband speeds, we subscribe to Ofcom's Better Broadband Speeds, Voluntary Code of Practice.

 Like most businesses in the UK we’re still not back up and running as normal.
 We have less people in our offices due to social distancing so we’re not able to offer our full services and wait times may well be longer as calls are being prioritised for our most vulnerable customers and those who have already been online.